mautrix/docs/bridges/go/setup.md

 ## Configuring and running
 1. Copy `example-config.yaml` to `config.yaml`
 2. Update the config to your liking.
-You'll at least need to change the homeserver settings, database address, and bridge permissions.
-If you miss something that's required, the bridge will refuse to start and tell you what's missing.
+See the [initial bridge config](../general/initial-config.md) page for recommendations.
 3. Generate the appservice registration file by running `./mautrix-$bridge -g`.
    * You can use the `-c` and `-r` flags to change the location of the config and registration files.
 They default to `config.yaml` and